 The purposes for which we are processing, or will process, your personal information include to:

-We do not transfer your information outside of the European Economic Area (EEA) or to an international organisation to comply with our legal or contractual requirements.
+We do not transfer your information outside of the United Kingdom (UK) or to an international organisation to comply with our legal or contractual requirements.
 We have in place safeguards including to ensure the security of your data.
 A copy of the safeguards can be obtained from the HR Department.

 In addition, we monitor computer and telephone/mobile telephone use, as detailed in our Information Governance - Confidentiality Code of Conduct, which includes our internet and email acceptable use, available on the intranet.